-The Climate Change Division of the Ministry of Environment and Climate Change as the National Designated Authority (NDA) Secretariat is the fundamental intermediary and point of communication between stakeholders in Fiji and the Green Climate Fund (GCF).
-The NDA is the Honorable Prime Minister with the Permanent Secretary and the Director of the Climate Change Division as his representative.
+The Department of Climate Change of the Ministry of Environment and Climate Change acts as the National Designated Authority (NDA) for Green Climate Fund.
+The NDA is the fundamental intermediary and point of communication between stakeholders in Fiji and the Green Climate Fund (GCF).
+The NDA is the Honorable Minister of Environment and Climate Change with the Permanent Secretary and the Director of the Department Climate Change as her representative.
 Furthermore, NDA is the authority that the GCF recognizes for all legal matters pertaining to the GCF and is the official signatory on behalf of the Fijian government.
 The NDA provides broad strategic oversight of the GCF activities in the country.

 NDA Secretariat